pantheon-systems/documentation/source/_docs/team-management.md

 ### Change the Site Owner

-#### Free Sites
+#### Sandbox Sites
 Within the Team modal of the Site Dashboard, the site owner can click **Make Owner** next to the site team member that should receive ownership of the site.
-This link is only visible when the Free site does not have a credit card associated with the site.
+This link is only visible when the Sandbox site does not have a credit card associated with the site.
 To disassociate a credit card, go to **Settings** and click the Billing tab.

 <div class="alert alert-info" role="alert">
 <h4 class="info">Note</h4><p>Only the current site owner has the ability to assign a new owner; site team members will not see this option.</p>